Garinlu/Applepie/README.md

 ## Database
 ![alt text](Applepie.png "Database diagram")

-This schema have been created on 12/01/2017.
+This schema has been updated on 12/04/2017.

 ## Technologies
 Symfony3 : API Rest backend ; use Doctrine 2, FOSRest, FOSUser.
-Angular4 : front ;
+Angular4 : front ; Semantic UI ; lodash

 ## What you need
 * MySQL Database